gaelso/Gambia-NFI-2025/README.md

 The 'NFI-modules-2021-data' R project makes a grouped analysis of the main NFAM surveys across three continents.

+In the original NFMA grid, the tract center point positions are shifted from a 5 arcminutes grid.
+These coordinates are in tract_raw table or in the tract_5x5_true_utm shapefile.

+!!!
+Important:
+the intensified grid at 2.5 arcminutes grid distance is not shifted and aligned to the southwestern most point, i.e. tract 152.

 ## CEO survey

 The CEO survey was collect in May 2025 over a 5 arc min grid overlapping NFMA plot 1